gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Toolchains

-- DSL to declare that a toolchain supports certain target platform, and how to invoke the tools to do so.
 - Introduce `XCode`, `Cygwin`, `MinGW` toolchains, to allow selection of specific gcc or clang implementations.
     - Use the `XCode` tool chain to determine mac-specific gcc args
     - Use the `Cygwin` and `MinGW` toolchains to provide additional path requirements for `InstallExecutable` task

-    toolchains {
-        gcc {
-            platform(...) {
-                ... configure platform implementation
-                cppCompiler { compileSpec ->
-                    ... compiler compiler invocation
-                }
-            }
-        }
-        visualStudio {
-            ...
-        }
-        gcc3(Gcc) {
-            installDir = 'someWhere'
-        }
-    }

 - Prevent configuration of tool chains after availability has been determined.

 ## Structure

 - Some common plugin that determines which tool-chains to apply
-- Determine naming scheme for the 'native' domain
-    - Fix package hierarchy
-    - Consistent pattern with 'jvm' domain
-    - Rename `subprojects/cpp`
-    - Probably make language superior to runtime, and have tasks and plugins live under language root
 - Enable package cycle checks

 ### Language plugins